 Israel’s Gaza ceasefire violations continue to go unreported by the mainstream news media.
 From 6-21 July (inclusive) there have been 15 further such violations, including another three Israeli Army incursions into the Gaza Strip as well as attacks on Palestinian agriculture and fishing boats.
 The relentless daily assaults on Occupied and blockaded Palestinians unleashed by Israel‘s Army, Air Force, Navy and settlers are simply kept under the radar.
 A video filmed by the Israeli human rights group B’Tselem and referred to in an article in the Israeli newspaper, Haaretz shows a masked Israeli settler fatally shooting Palestinians who posed no threat, while amused Israeli soldiers stand by, watching.
 Had it been recorded anywhere else but in Palestine such a video would certainly have proved newsworthy and would have been broadcast, with the usual caveat that ‘some viewers might find it distressing‘!

 B‘Tselem works, along with many other human rights movements in Israel and around the world, to raise public awareness of Israel’s behaviour and the plight of its victims.
 The human rights organisation Wellington Palestine, is the organiser of a petition, End the detention and abuse of Palestinian children, which was presented in March at Parliament to Golriz Ghahraman MP, with a film-screening viewed by a number of MPs and NZ Government Ministers.
 This month, our Government responded to the petition with the promise to “continue to regularly raise specific human rights concerns directly with Israel”.
-Its acknowledgement that Israel’s behaviour towards the Palestinian people raise human rights concerns is significant and welcome but sadly inadequate.
+Its acknowledgement that Israel’s behaviour towards the Palestinian people raises human rights concerns is significant and welcome but sadly inadequate.
 Failure to call Israel to account has enabled the Zionist regime to commit gross violations of international law and inflict decades of human rights abuses upon Palestinians.
 In spite of all their ‘concerns’, New Zealand’s Five-Eyes traditional allies continue to guarantee Israeli impunity.
 For example, the UK’s “staunch, unwavering support” for Israel remains, even though its government spokesmen cannot deny Israel’s gross violations of international law.

 The UK Government has conceded that the Government of Israel did authorise the demolition of Palestinian homes, acknowledging that this constituted violations of the Fourth Geneva Convention and caused “unnecessary suffering to Palestinians.”
 Similarly undeniable is evidence released in a Defence for Children International–Palestine report revealing the killing of Palestinian children by Israeli Occupation forces and settlers.
 The New Zealand Government’s response to the Wellington Palestine petition has an all-too-familiar ring.
 Western-aligned politicians and governments know very well what is going on but put strategic and economic interests before human rights.
 It is going to take resolute, daily, pressure and exposure to get our own government to take the action needed to effectively uphold international law and human rights.
 There have been calls for an international peace keeping force on the ground in Palestine.
 The United Nations certainly has the responsibility to defend the Palestinian people and it is to the UN that an appeal such as this needs to be made.
 International humanitarian law must be safeguarded and the removal of foreign military Occupation is essential for peace and justice to prevail.